TheSeaIsWineRed/TheSeaIsWineRed/README.md

     <p align="center"> if the images arent working theyre the genderfluid, pansexual, demisexual and demiromatic flags!!!
 <p align="center"> ↻ ◁ || ▷ ↺
  <p align="center"> I LOVVEEEEE interacting with people!! feel free to whisper at me! i will see it!!! i'm very rarely nonverbal in game :3
-<p align="center"> I'm not sure if i'm a system or a fictkin, i've identified with both terms so i'm guessing it's one or the other,,,main kins(?? if it's that) are Telemachus from Epic, Purple from Animation Vs Minecraft and Antisepticeye from Jse egos!
+<p align="center"> I'm not sure if i'm a system or a fictkin, i've done my research and firmly suspect it's one or the other,,,main kins(?? if it's that,if not, frequent fronters) are Telemachus from Epic, Purple from Animation Vs Minecraft and Antisepticeye from Jse egos!
 <p align="center"> epic people PLEASE interact,,,idk if theres any avm or jse egos people out there but please also interact,,PUHLEASEEE!!!!
 <p align="center"> If you're a minor please dont attempt to add me as a friend!! but i'm always happy to yap :) endosystems and weird (shed/ed/any of that) twitter people dni tho, not a fan of you lot
 <p align="center"> My stamp and blinkie collection is on my artfight profile! i could move them all here,,,but truly, i am not arsed 👍